Height influence in basketball

 The frontcourt is also influenced by the average height, but in this case, there are other factors (speed, defensive readings) that are more crucial than the height itself.

 This post ends here.
+We have found the answer to the question: how much does height influence basketball?
 See you soon, your friendly neighborhood Cappe!